- Campus Connection

 Estate Planning - #287 - 2 credits

-This course examines various problems encountered in the planning and administration of an individual's estate.
-Included are such issues as the drafting of wills, the use of the marital deduction, lifetime gifts, testamentary trusts, the selection of trustees, valuation problems, apportioning the tax burden, the charitable deduction, deferred compensation plans, and life insurance.
-Although the completion of the Gift and Estate Taxation course is recommended, it is not required and the fact that you have not taken that course should not prevent from doing well in this one.
+This simulation course examines various problems encountered in the planning and administration of an individual's estate.
+Included are such issues as the drafting of wills and trusts, the use of the marital deduction, lifetime gifts, testamentary trusts, the selection of trustees, valuation problems, apportioning the tax burden, the charitable deduction, deferred compensation plans, and life insurance.
 The course grade will be determined by take-home writing assignments designed to simulate actual work assignments.

 Evidence - #222 - 4 credits